sourcefu/sourcefu.github.com/members/pdurbin/index.md

 http://greptilian.com is my website, where you can find links to my accounts on GitHub, Twitter, etc.

-I authored most of the sourcefu home page, including our guiding principles.
+I authored most of the sourcefu home page, including our guiding principles, and created the [sourcefu logo](/logo).